Skip to Content

 Sometimes life returns in the most unexpected places.
 After the darkest period of his life — when a suicide attempt in 2019 left him without his right leg, his right hand and his left palm — Kristijan had to rebuild everything from zero.
 After a long physical and mental recovery, he found something that gave him purpose again: running.

-In 2025, he completed his first trail run at the Julian Alps Trail Run by UTMB.
+In 2025, he completed his first trail run at the I feel Slovenia Julian Alps Trail Run by UTMB.
 With a prosthetic leg.
 Without one arm and one palm.
 With a level of discipline and determination you rarely see.
 Running was never part of the plan.
 It arrived by accident — in a moment of crisis.
 When his friend suffered an epileptic seizure, Kristijan ran for help.
 Several hundred meters.
 With a body missing two limbs.
 Instinct, adrenaline, reaction.
 Something shifted inside him that day.
 The next morning, he told himself: “There’s something here.
 I need to try again.”

 In the interview, he talks about climbing out of complete darkness, about the slow return from depression, about what kept him standing, and how he found a rhythm that wasn’t based on results — but on brutal honesty with himself.
 On the desire to push limits, especially the ones in his mind.